 The title translates into Colombia my beloved homeland.
 One of the few plans that I made for this round-the-world trip was to end it in my home country, Colombia.
-I always knew Colombia was beautiful based on what I had seen on documentaries, and magazines, and of course from my family.
+I always knew my country was beautiful based on what I had seen on documentaries, and magazines, and of course from my family.
 I had romanticized the idea of traveling through Colombia so much that I wanted to share it with someone special.
 It was not a place that I wanted to see alone.
-So to be completely open here, I had this dream of meeting someone special during my trip.
-He would also be traveling around the world, and after getting to know each other a bit, we would decide to continue our journey together.
-We would make plans to end our trip in Colombia.
-I would proudly show him where I was born and raised and introduce him to my family.
-We would discover the wonders of Colombia together.
-Unfortunately my wish did not come true and I traveled to Colombia by myself.
-But it turned out to be very special nonetheless because I got to share unforgettable moments with family and friends, and meet some amazing people as I traveled around.
+Unfortunately I ended up exploring it on my own.
+But it turned out to be very special nonetheless because I got to share unforgettable moments with family and friends, and meet amazing people.

 MEDELLIN & THE COFFEE REGION: